TerjeUrnes/spiral-walk/README.md

   <br>
 **StopCondition**<br>
 More then one condition can be active.
 Stops on the first to be fulfilled.<br>
-No active condition should make a infinitive loop.
+No active condition should make a infinitive loop. _reachedIterationCount_ that is not reachable can also give infinitive loop, _includeCoordsOutside_ on border can give that problem if it is set to false.

 | Argument<br>name | Default<br>value | Values |
 |---|---|---|
 | maxCircles | false | number or false |